KuantumBS/grikod/README.md

 # 101:111
 # 110:101
 # 111:100
-# Restart Kernel and Clear Outputs
+# Restart Kernel veya/or Restart Kernel and Clear Outputs
 ```

 ---